Phil McConkey

-Philip Joseph McConkey (born February 24, 1957) is a former American football wide receiver who played for the New York Giants (1984–1988), Green Bay Packers (1986), Phoenix Cardinals (1989), and San Diego Chargers (1989) of the National Football League.
+Philip Joseph McConkey (born February 24, 1957) is an American former professional football wide receiver who played for the New York Giants (1984–1988), Green Bay Packers (1986), Phoenix Cardinals (1989), and San Diego Chargers (1989) of the National Football League (NFL).

 Early life

 McConkey grew up in Buffalo, New York, the son of Joe, a Buffalo police officer, and Jean McConkey (1936–2013).
 His father also worked side jobs and managed to pay for Phil and his sister, Debbie, to attend private schools.

-He attended Canisius High School, and during that time Canisius didn’t lose a football game during McConkey's last three seasons when they were one of the top teams in the state.
+He attended Canisius High School, and during that time Canisius didn't lose a football game during McConkey's last three seasons when they were one of the top teams in the state.
 He played both defensive back and wide receiver, earning local honors, but in his senior year in 1975 he still weighed only 140 pounds.

 He knew the only way he could attend college was on a scholarship, but he received no offers until he earned an appointment to the U.S. Naval Academy.

 Navy Midshipmen

 McConkey played college football for the Navy Midshipmen, catching 56 passes for 1,028 yards, while also gaining 1,039 special teams return yards and scoring 13 touchdowns (10 receiving, two rushing and one punt return).

-In his senior season, McConkey helped lead the Midshipmen to a 9-3 record.
-In his last game for Navy in 1978, McConkey led Navy to a come-from-behind 23-16 win over Brigham Young University and star quarterback Jim McMahon in the inaugural Holiday Bowl and was named MVP.
+In his senior season, McConkey helped lead the Midshipmen to a 9–3 record.
+In his last game for Navy in 1978, McConkey led Navy to a come-from-behind 23–16 win over Brigham Young University and star quarterback Jim McMahon in the inaugural Holiday Bowl and was named MVP.